Geffreyvanderbos/geffre/src/note/pro-rata-explained.md

 The pro-rata system divides the amount of money generated from users among artists based on their share of the total stream, after deducting the streaming service's cut.

-Let's consider Spotify, which in 2023 generated about €1.11 billion in revenue per month.
-Spotify typically retains about 30% of this revenue, which amounts to €333 million (€1.11 billion * 30% = €0.333 billion) ([source](https://www.businessofapps.com/data/spotify-statistics/)).
+Let's consider Spotify, which in 2023 generated about €1.11 billion in revenue per month ([source](https://www.businessofapps.com/data/spotify-statistics/)).
+Spotify typically retains about 30% of this revenue, which amounts to €333 million (€1.11 billion * 30% = €0.333 billion).
 Leaving the rest available for distributing among the ≈2 million artists on their service.

 The popularity of an artist matters a lot.
 For instance, a global superstar like Taylor Swift, who accounted (in 2023) for about 1.79% of all Spotify streams in the U.S. market alone  ([source](https://www.recordoftheday.com/on-the-move/news-press/34-global-streaming-growth-uplift-luminate-releases-2023-year-end-music-report#:~:text=%C3%A2%E2%80%94%C2%8F%C2%A0%C2%A0%C2%A0%C2%A0%C2%A0%C2%A0Taylor%20Swift%20made%20up%201.79%25%20of%20the%20U.S.%20market%20(Albums%20w/%20TEA%20w/%20SEA%20On%2DDemand%20Audio)%20and%201%20in%20every%2078%20U.S.%20Audio%20streams.)), would command a significantly larger portion of the payout pool compared to your average metal band with significantly fewer streams.

 The model has very real implications for artists and the music industry in general.
 The pro-rata payout system rewards popularity and mass appeal.
-Neglecting the 'small' artists that need are forced to find other sources of income.
+Neglecting the 'small' artists that are forced to find other sources of income.

-When you are a fan of smaller artists, support them by buying their recordings and merchandise.
+When you are a fan of artists with less ‘mass appeal’, support them by buying their recordings and merchandise.
 Visit their performances.
 Spread the word.

 ## Streaming Service Simulator